mikami520/AutoSeg4SinonasalCT/README.md

 -ti <task id and name>
 ```
 **For detailed information, use ```-h``` to see more instructions**
-Before training, a folder named ```DeepAtlas_dataset``` is created under the repository directory.
+Before training, a folder named ```DeepAtlas_dataset``` is created automatically under the repository directory.
 All training results are stored in this folder.
 A clear structure is shown below:
 ```
-DeepAtlas_dataset/
+DeepAtlas/DeepAtlas_dataset/
     ├── Task001_ET
     |   └── results
     |       └── RegNet